 Now that you’ve read through everything to know about to make an avoidant chase you, it’s important to have a few key takeaways:

 As you can see, you might face numerous issues with this person even if you make them chase you.
 You may understand why they behave in a certain way, but this doesn’t mean you won’t get hurt.

 In time, you might even end up resenting some of the characteristics of their attachment style.
-So, make sure this man or woman is worth it before you invest too much in them!
+So, make sure this avoidant partner that you desire to be in relationship with is worth it before you invest too much in them!

 Building a healthy relationship based on genuine feelings of love and understanding could be the solution for the two of you!